-At times removing damaged skin causes deeply buried scar tissue to become more visible.
+At times removing damaged superficial skin causes deeply buried scar tissue to become more visible.
 It is this buried skin damage that is often covered over with normal skin.
-As such deep damage becomes visible, is is important to focus on the use of SRCPs (to trigger faster production of healthy skin cells) and hydroxy acids (to break down and remove damaged tissue).
+As such deep damage becomes visible, it is important to focus on the use of abrasion with skin needling to slough off the skin.
+Hydroxy acids help exfolitate the skin, while the advanced copper peptides supply nutritional copper.

 Dr. Austin Richards (of Oculus Photonics LLP) is a consultant in the field of infrared and ultraviolet imaging.
 He has 9 years of industrial experience developing invisible-light imaging systems and applications.
 He developed the UVCorder™ out of the necessity for a digital imaging solution in the near-ultraviolet band.
 He is also the author of the book Alien Vision: Exploring the Electromagnetic Spectrum with Imaging Technology, and is the author of numerous articles and papers on the subject of invisible-light imaging.
 For more information see: UVCorder.com